Compare ETS

 The China national ETS is not linked with any other system.

-Domestic crediting mechanisms: Local offset crediting mechanism in Beijing, Chongqing, Fujian, Hubei, Guangdong, Shanghai, Shenzhen, Tianjin, etc.
+Domestic crediting mechanisms: Local offset crediting mechanism in Beijing, Chongqing, Fujian, Hubei, Guangdong, Shanghai, Shenzhen, and Tianjin

 Compliance